 - Identifying market opportunities

-- Generating and developing design ideas
+- Generating, developing and communicating design ideas

 - Evaluating design ideas

 It is well-known that designing is difficult and can only be learned by tackling the activity itself (Choulerton, 2015).
 We are convinced that identification of a variety of design strategies and explicitly teaching pupils how to use these is important in design & technology.